Is Baja California in Mexico or USA?

 Baja California

 Wine connoisseurs, rejoice!
-The wine route in Baja California is a fun experience, with numerous vineyards and wineries scattered throughout the picturesque Valle de Guadalupe.
+Tijuana is a gatway to Baja’a wine country, with numerous vineyards and wineries scattered throughout the picturesque Valle de Guadalupe.
 Savor the exquisite wines, learn about the winemaking process, and immerse yourself in the beautiful scenery.

 Picture-perfect valleys are a hallmark of Baja California.
 These captivating landscapes provide a stunning backdrop for various activities, such as hiking, camping, and birdwatching.
 One of the most famous valleys in the region is the Valle de los Gigantes, home to towering cordon cacti.